zy31415/jackscarrental/README.md

 ## Implementation details

+### Performance
-Two techniques are used to improve performance.
+Two techniques are used to improve performance:
 - Results from scipy.stats.poisson are cached.
 - Use numpy matrix operation wherever possible to avoid python loop, which is slow.

+### Problem interpretation

 ## Reference:
 - https://github.com/swiffo/Dynamic-Programming-Car-Rental

-Comparing the above solution, the one presented in this repository is much faster because the aforementioned techniques.
+Comparing to the above solution, the one presented in this repository is much faster because the aforementioned techniques.